pearkes/gethub/README.md

     $ gethub

-1. Checks to see if the necessary requirements for `get` exist, like it's `~/.getconfig` file.
+1. Checks to see if the necessary requirements for `get` exist, like it's `~/.gethubconfig` file.
-2. If it needs to, asks for your credentials to talk to GitHub, and subsequently creates a `~/.getconfig` file for future use.
+2. Makes sure the path to your repositories looks ok.
 3. Clones any repositories that are missing.
 4. Runs `git fetch` in repositories that exist.

-*Performance note:* Clones and fetches are executed in parallell

 ## Configuration